skip to main content

 What does it do?

-Pioglitazone is used to treat diabetes by lowering blood sugar.
+Pioglitazone is used to treat diabetes by lowering blood glucose.

 Before you start

-• Tell your doctor if you have heart problems, or have ever had bladder cancer.
+• Tell your doctor if you have heart failure or osteoporosis (weak bones), or if you have ever had bladder cancer.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.